What to expect… some of the characteristics of Persian Chinchilla cats and kittens

 We strongly recommend doing your homework and research about dietary options available for your growing kitten.
 Good source of information to start from to learn about ingredients of commercial pet food: http://www.petfoodratings.org/nutrition/ingredient-analysis-of-dr-lisa-newman/

 Since intestinal parasites (eg, roundworms, hookworms, and tapeworms) are common in kittens, all kittens are treated with drugs to kill these parasites from 4 to 7 weeks of age.
 We deworm our kittens with total four doses of 1/2 ml STRONGID given to each kitten from 5 weeks of age one week apart.
 You will need to discuss further the deworming needs of your kitty directly with your vet after adopting from us.
 Deworming should become a part of your kitty annual routine visit to your vet.

-The vaccine we use on our kittens: PUREVAX FELINE 4 [Feline Rhinotracheitis-Calici-Panleukopenia (MLV) + Chlamydia psittaci (Attenuated)] is recommended for the vaccination of healthy cats 6 weeks of age and older for prevention of disease due to feline rhinotracheitis, calici, and panleukopenia viruses and as an aid in the reduction of disease due to Chlamydia psittaci.
+The vaccine we use on our kittens: PUREVAX FELINE 3 [Feline Rhinotracheitis-Calici-Panleukopenia (MLV)] is recommended for the vaccination of healthy cats 6 weeks of age and older for prevention of disease due to feline rhinotracheitis, calici, and panleukopenia viruses.
+PUREVAX is a registered trademark of MERIAL.

 The FVRCP vaccination is an important part of your cat’s routine for the lifetime.
 It prevents three potentially deadly airborne viruses: rhinotracheitis, calicivirus and panleukopenia.